ApolloAuto/apollo/docs/specs/qp_spline_path_optimizer.md

 ### 1.2  Get spline segments

-Split the path into n segments. each segment trajectory is defined b a polynomial.
+Split the path into n segments. each segment trajectory is defined by a polynomial.

-### 1.3 define function for each spline segment
+### 1.3 Define function for each spline segment

 Each segment *i* has accumulated distance $d_i$ along reference line.
 And the trajactory for the segment is defined as a polynomial of degree five by default

 $$
 l = f_i(s)